OpenCTI-Platform/docker/README.md

 There are 3 profiles available:
 * `demo`: a profile to start a demonstration instance of OpenCTI with all required services.
 * `testing`: a profile to start a OpenCTI with all required services and in addition, elasticsearch in cluster mode with multiple nodes.
-* `development`: a profile to start only the base services like RabbitMQ, Elasticsearch, etc. for development purposes, without OpenCTI components.
+* `development`: a profile to start only the base services like RabbitMQ, Elasticsearch, etc. for development purposes, without OpenCTI components ([see more](#run-opencti-in-development-mode)).

-## Memory management settings
+### Memory management setting

 > For additional memory management information see the Memory configuration notes section